House Dems drafting new 'multitrillion-dollar' coronavirus relief bill

 The Metropolitan Museum of Art of New York City (the Met) started an online petition last month asking for $4 billion in relief for America's cultural institutions and nonprofit museums.
 The Met has an endowment of $3.6 billion alone.

-The effort has a champion in powerful Rep. Jerrold Nalder, D-N.Y., who is determined to fight for funding for New York City cultural institutions that have been reeling from prolonged closures.
+The effort has a champion in powerful Rep. Jerrold Nadler, D-N.Y., who is determined to fight for funding for New York City cultural institutions that have been reeling from prolonged closures.

-Nadler penned a letter to House leadership on May 1 with the New York delegation, including Rep. Alexandria Ocasio-Cortez, to implement a sizable bailout of the arts and cultural industry that account for about 4.5 percent of the nation's GDP in 2017, they cite.
+Nadler penned a letter to House leadership on April 30 with members of the New York congressional delegation, including Rep. Alexandria Ocasio-Cortez, to implement a sizable bailout of the arts and cultural industry that account for about 4.5 percent of the nation's GDP in 2017, they cite.

 Without the money, the curtain could close on these landmarks permanently, they argue.